 Next, go to the 12bytes.org/Firefox-user.js-supplement page at Codeberg.org, click the user-overrides.js file, then click the 'Raw' button and press Ctrl+S to save the file (here's the direct link to the raw file).

-Now you’re going to need a half-decent code editor with syntax highlighting.
+Now you’ll need a decent code editor with syntax highlighting.
 If you’re running Wintendo (that’s my derogatory name for “Windows”), PSPad is nice, simple and free.
 If you’re running Linux you’ve already got something installed.
 Poke around.

 What you need to do now is open that user-overrides.js file in your code editor and read the comments in it carefully.
 Very!
 Carefully!
-Every single little thing you could ever possibly need to know about your new user.js and user-overrides.js files is in there (except whatever i forgot to put in there).
+Every single little thing you could ever possibly need to know about your new user-overrides.js file is in there (except whatever i forgot to put in there).

 Now that you've sifted through that convoluted mess (go you!), open Firefox's

 In your file manager you may have noticed that the folder containing your ‘privacy’ profile actually has a longer name with a bunch of gobbledygook in front of ‘profile’.
 Ignore that like you ignore your goofy neighbor with the tinfoil wallpaper.
 If you see a prefs.js file in there, then you’re probably in the right place.
 Next, grab those files from your desktop you pirated earlier and stick ’em in your ‘privacy’ profile folder where the prefs.js file resides.